currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 - Useful information about your location is gathered.
 The GM will let you know if this is possible and what the information is.
 - Gain +1 modification to a later skill roll relating to this one
 #### **SURVIVAL**
+In the wilderness, or the city, the ignorant can lose their lives by making the wrong choices.
+You can roll SURVIVAL in a number of different situations when you are traveling in the wilderness (finding your way, building a camp, hunting for food, tracking prey, even basic farming and cooking, etc.) See [Journeys](Journeys.md) for more detail on these.
+You can even use SURVIVAL for First Aid, which incurs a -3 penalty compared to the MEDICAL AID skill.

+Survival Specialties
+	First Aid: when using SURVIVAL to heal someone.
+This use incurs a -3 penalty compared to the MEDICAL AID skill
 	Cook: Turning raw food into rations
 	Farmer: farming
 	Fisher: fishing